makrai/notes/farha-22-iSarcasm-semeval.md

 * Sarcasm is a form of verbal irony when there is a discrepancy (Wilson, 2006)
-* can be disruptive of computational systems that harness this data to perform eg sentiment analysis, opinion mining, author profiling, and harassment detection (Liu, 2012; Rosenthal+ 2014; Maynard and Greenwood, 2014; Van Hee+ 2018)
+* can be disruptive of computational systems that harness this data to perform eg sentiment analysis, opinion mining, author profiling, & harassment detect (Liu, 2012; Rosenthal+ 2014; Maynard and Greenwood, 2014; Van Hee+ 2018)
   * in SemEval Rosenthal+ (2014) show a significant drop in sentiment polarity classif perf when processing sarcastic tweets, compared to non-sarcastic
   * Such systems drive marketing, administration, and investment decisions (Medhat+ 2014).
 In the context of
   * Arabic, Abu Farha and Magdy (2021) show the effect of sarcasm on Arabic sentiment analysis systems, where the performance dropped significantly
-* label texts for sarcasm:
+* labeled texts for sarcasm:
   * distant supervision (Ptáček+ 2014; Khodak+ 2018; Barbieri+ 2014), where
     texts are considered sarcastic if they meet predefined criteria, such as including the tag #sarcasm